List of Marvel Comics characters: S: Spider-Queen

 Spider-Queen is the name of several characters appearing in American comic books published by Marvel Comics.

 Shannon Kane

 Shannon Kane used the web fluid that was developed by her husband who was killed by communists.
 Kane fought crime as Spider-Queen.

 Ana Soria

 Adriana "Ana" Soria, created by Paul Jenkins and Michael Ryan, first appeared in The Spectacular Spider-Man (vol. 2) #15 (August 2004).

 The result of an American military experiment from World War II with the ability to control humans as minions with powerful pheromones, she seeks revenge for the US government's abandonment, resulting in confrontations with Spider-Man and the superhero community in stopping her biological bomb from destroying New York City.

 Soria next appears as the supervillainess behind the "Spider-Island" storyline.
 She is the benefactor to Miles Warren / Jackal and has two Man-Spider enforcers, the Spider-King and the Tarantula.
 Kaine Parker later kills her, freeing New York from her ambitions.

-Soria's DNA (along with that of Cyclops and Gwen Stacy) was later used by the Jackal to create Gwen Warren.